An introduction to Ayurveda's personalized approach to mental health.

 Understand your energy, develop a personalized game plan.
 At Veda Warrior, we work 1:1 with our customers to develop an entire toolkit of holistic solutions based on their unique needs.
 Our recommendations are rooted in Ayurvedic medicine's 360 degree approach to optimizing an individual's mind-body-spirit alignment, and include a variety of different tools.

-Customized Herbs.
-Ayurvedic medicine relies predominantly on plant-based medicines and superfoods to heal, while remembering that each of us reacts differently to herbs based on our energy or stress type.
-Our Veda Warrior mental health supplements are made with some of Ayurveda's most powerful mental health herbs, such as hemp, ashwagandha, turmeric and bacopa, in three unique formulas for each of the Ayurvedic stress types.
+Herbs.
+Ayurvedic medicine relies predominantly on plant-based medicines and superfoods to heal.
+Our Veda Warrior mental health supplements are made with some of Ayurveda's most powerful mental health herbs, such as hemp, ashwagandha, turmeric and bacopa, resulting in a deeply calming blend of botanicals.

 Diet.
 In Ayurveda, food is a form of medicine.
 It also believes in "food for your mood," or the idea that what we eat directly affects our emotions.
 We work with our customers to design customized diet plans depending on their unique energy.
 The last thing you want is to feel more stressed simply due to the foods you are consuming!